Unlock a world of possibilities! Login now and discover the exclusive benefits awaiting you.

 Qlik Cloud tenant → Qlik Data Gateway (Direct Access) → Starburst ODBC DSN → Starburst Galaxy cluster

-The gateway host is a Windows or Linux server that you manage.
+The gateway host is a Windows server that you manage.
 It must have outbound HTTPS access to both the Qlik Cloud tenant (port 443) and the Starburst Galaxy cluster endpoint (port 443).

 Before beginning, ensure the following requirements are met: